quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ### Quasar App CLI

-This section refers to "@quasar/app" v3 package.
+This section refers to "@quasar/app" v3 package which supports Vue 3 and Quasar UI v2.

 * Dropped support for `src/css/quasar.variables.styl`.
 Also, if you still want to use Stylus as preprocessor (but without the Quasar Stylus variables) then you need to manually yarn/npm install `stylus` and `stylus-loader` as dev dependencies into your project ("@quasar/app" does not supply them anymore).
 * New quasar.conf.js > build > vueLoaderOptions prop